Program-AR/blockly-proceds/README.md

 Blockly.Msg.PROCEDURES_DEFNORETURN_COMMENT = 'your translation';
 ```

-Then proceed to call `ProcedsBlocklyInit()` to load these new translations.
+Then proceed to call `procedsBlocklyInit()` to load these new translations.
 Otherwise, you can use the default language by calling `setDefacultLocale()`: